c3lang/c3-web/docs/language-common/optionals-essential.md

  and the [Rethrow operator `!`](#rethrow-operator).

 In the [advanced section](../language-common/optionals-advanced.md) there are other *nice to have* features.
-Like an alternative to safely unwrap a result from an Optionals using [`if (try optional_value)`](../language-common/optionals-advanced.md#run-code-if-the-optional-has-a-result) and an unsafe method to [force unwrap `!!`](../language-common/optionals-advanced.md#force-unwrapping-expressions) a result from an Optional, return [default values for optionals `??`](../language-common/optionals-advanced.md#return-a-default-value-if-optional-is-empty) if they are empty and other more specialised concepts.
+Like an alternative to safely unwrap a result from an Optional using [`if (try optional_value)`](../language-common/optionals-advanced.md#run-code-if-the-optional-has-a-result) and an unsafe method to [force unwrap `!!`](../language-common/optionals-advanced.md#force-unwrapping-expressions) a result from an Optional, return [default values for optionals `??`](../language-common/optionals-advanced.md#return-a-default-value-if-optional-is-empty) if they are empty and other more specialised concepts.